 Step 3.
 Go to the individual rental car sites to search

 My next step is to note which companies are the lowest.
 Note: EZ Rent-a-car and Advantage are usually top of the list.
-I’ll pull up their websites and do the same searches that I did at Priceline, noting in my spreadsheet the price.
-If you’re not happy with the price, also adjust your return times by 30 min to several hours.
+I’ll pull up their websites and do the same searches that I did at Priceline.
+Noting in my spreadsheet the price.
+If you’re not happy with the price, also adjust your return time of day by 30 min to several hours.
 Sometimes this makes a huge random difference and sometimes it doesn’t at all.
 Go figure.
 If my trip is almost a week or month, I’ll also change the dates around slightly just to see if I hit the “weekly” or “monthly” rate discount.

-Example: In this case, I’ll be checking Advantage, EZ Rent-a-car, and Dollar.
+In this case, I’ll be checking Advantage, EZ Rent-a-car, and Dollar.
 So, I’ll pull up the sites and do the same exact search.
-I start with Advantage and see that if I switch my search by one day difference, I trigger the month rate of $780/month – which after taxes and fees ends up $1,022.17.
+I start with Advantage and see that if I switch my search by one day difference, I trigger the month rate of $780/month.
+After taxes and fees ends up $1,022.17.
 This ends up being lower than the other companies.

 Before I click the “Pay Later” option and reserve my car, I will do a quick search online for coupon codes.
 I’ll search for the car company name + coupon code (eg. “Advantage coupon code” etc).
 There are often deals for an average of 5-10% off floating around.
 I’ll note the coupon code and the “new” lower price.

 Even if the price seems a little crazy expensive I’ll make my reservation only.
 DO NOT enter your payment information.
 Remember to use the name of the person that will be driving the car if you’re booking for you and a friend or spouse.
-If the price goes down or you find a better deal elsewhere, you haven’t already paid (unlike if you’d paid at priceline.com) so your options are wide open at this point.
+If the price goes down or you find a better deal elsewhere, you haven’t already paid.
+Unlike if you’d paid at priceline.com.
+Your options are wide open at this point.

 Step 6.
 Add a reminder in your calendar